"Dominique is searching for a new invisible space which only comes out of her body, beyond any intellectual meaning."

 I am a water body and I wish to remember how to swim on dry land?

-The movements of my practice happen in a Space of the Nameless.
-My work is less about identity or medium and more about energy as a source of knowing: how it flows through the body, shifts between form and formlessness, and continually shape-shifts over time.
-I connect dance, sound, visual art, materiality, and electronics to sense, embody, and transmit energetic states.
+The currents of my practice emerge in a space of the nameless.
+My work is less concerned with identity or medium than with energy as a way of knowing: how it moves through the body, shifts between form and formlessness, continually transforming.
+Through choreographic installations, physical artworks, sound composition, visual scores, material processes, and electronic tinkering, I explore how energetic states can be sensed within the materiality of each body.

 Space of the Nameless Networks